Brain waves and finding your flow ~

 What were you doing?

-This is the experience we want to recreate in our lives.
+This is the experience we want to recreate daily in our lives.

 Flow is a positive emotion that may not last for a long time — it comes with very important and cumulative positive effects — the more flow moments we have in our in our life the higher our positive emotions and satisfaction are, giving more meaning and purpose in our life.
 The goal is not to be in flow all day ~ instead you’ll have experiences of flow and connection accumulating throughout your day.